Find Treatment for Technology Addiction

 The Greenfield Recovery Center is located in the quiet, calm, country setting of Leyden, Massachusetts.
 The 19 serene acres of private woodlands in the foothills of the Berkshire and Green Mountain ranges provide a natural environment that allows our participants to enjoy an alternative to technology.

-Leyden provides the Greenfield Recovery Center with peaceful and healing land that is conducive for an array of therapeutic and healthy experiences to focus our participants in the here and now such as:
+Greenfield Recovery Center provides participants with a peaceful and healing facility that is conducive for an array of therapeutic and healthy experiences to focus our participants in the here and now such as:

 - Hiking and nature walks